On parsimonious edge-colouring of graphs with maximum degree three: Introduction

 As usual, for any undirected graph $G$, we denote by $V(G)$ the set of its vertices and by $E(G)$ the set of its edges and we suppose that $|V(G)|=n$ and $|E(G)|=m$.
+Moreover, $V_i(G)$ denotes the set of vertices of $G$ of degree $i$, and when no confusion is possible we shall write $V_i$ instead of $V_i(G)$.
 A {\em strong matching} $C$ in a graph $G$ is a matching $C$ such that there is no edge of $E(G)$ connecting any two edges of $C$, or, equivalently, such that $C$ is the edge-set of the subgraph of $G$ induced on the vertex-set $V(C)$.